 - It has a positive effect on muscle growth, increasing muscle thickness just as potently as dairy-based proteins.

-- It is gluten and dairy free, therefore gentler on your gut than some of the other proteins.
+- It is gluten and dairy free, therefore more gentle on your gut than some of the other proteins.

 - It contains a great number of peptides that delay the emptying of your stomach to help you feel full for longer and support weight loss.